-^{32.} For more on the functioning of figurative networks in discourse, see Naciscione 2010:51, 77, 112, 116, 178, 207.

-allusion, an implicit reference to the Bible; it is the very beginning of all things.33 Thus the right word (viz., the right brand name) is the beginning of all things and the maker of all things.
+32 For more on the functioning of figurative networks in discourse, see Naciscione 2010: 51, 77, 112, 116, 178, 207 is the beginning of all things and the maker of all things.
 The whole discourse is a hyperbole with a tone of subtle euphemistic irony.
 All these stylistic patterns form figurative networks, representing a process and a result of human thought, and a conceptualisation of experience.
 The article is a verbal and visual instantiation of the conceptual metaphor DEATH IS DEPARTURE.
 Importantly, this conceptual mapping is not reflected in a single sentence but in a longer stretch of multimodal discourse.